acenturyandabit/stack/README.md

 Stack can't actually keep track of threads-of-work; instead it can only keep track of PIDs on the system (of bash shells), or browser windows.

+### Bash shells / PIDs

 You should register bash shells by typing `stack-register-thread TASKNAME` to associate a bash shell to a thread.
 Subsequently, Stack, via `server.js`, will check whether or not the shell has any child processes.
 If any shell associated with the thread has a child process, Stack will assume that the Computer is working on the thread.
 If all shells associated with the the thread dies, Stack will assume the thread is dead.

 The `server.js` will give the frontend a list of tasks, their state, and any metadata for that state (e.g. process names).

 The frontend keeps a record of thread priority, and will display in large font the highest priority thread that is you're-working-on-it.
 This is stored in the frontend localstorage, because I can't be bothered to make a way for the server to store it right now.

+### Browser / external tasks

+External tasks broadcast their state as either either 'running' or 'done' with a ticket ID in the query parameter.
+When a task transitions from 'running' to 'done' then it will be flagged by stack and an alert will be provided to the user.
+The user can ack by pressing on the frontend.